twyle/repo-template-ec2/README.md

           }
       ```

+      Modify the ```/etc/ginx/sites-available/default``` using the above template then restart nginx.

       Use certbot to generate an SSL certficate for your domain.
+Follow the instructions from the [official certbot site.](https://certbot.eff.org/instructions?ws=nginx&os=ubuntufocal)

  8. **Launching the application**